OctopusDeploy/blog/blog/2017-11/wildfly-jdbc-ping.md

 ### Adding the DataSource

 The RDS instance will be accessed via a datasource.
 This is defined in the `domain/confguration/domain.xml` file under the `ha` profile.
-All the XML elements under the `<profile name="ha">` element make up the `ha` profile.
+All the children of the `<profile name="ha">` element make up the `ha` profile.

 To define our datasource we need both a `<datasource>` element (to define the database connection) and a `<driver>` element (to define the MySQL JDBC driver details).